alxndr/blog/_posts/2016-05-20-version-control-commit-messages.md

 ---
 title: version control commit messages
-tags: standards, communication, version control, stage this hunk
+tags: [standards, communication, version control]
 ---

 Here is how I like to structure my Git branches and commit messages.